-*When in the laundry room, make sure you are connected to Wi-fi or data and
+*When in the laundry room, make sure you are connected to Wi-fi or data to use the app

-**If this is the first time doing laundry for yourself and your not very sure what to do (what colours to put together, what detergent to use, how much detergent to put etc., check out our blogpost on doing laundry for the first time on our website!)
+**If this is the first time doing laundry for yourself and your not very sure what to do (what colours to put together, what detergent to use, how much detergent to put etc., check out our article on doing laundry for the first time!)

 If you are facing any issues while doing your laundry or there is a fault with the machines, you can contact Circuit or try calling their helpline at 01422 820 040 (their websites states that advisers are available Mon-Fri: 8:30am-7pm and Sat-Sun: 8:30am-3pm).

 Talybont Court reception can receive any mail or parcel sent to you via Royal Mail.
 For all other delivery couriers, reception cannot receive anything on your behalf, and you have to arrange with the courier to be there for collection.